Shyam165/Mental-Fitness-Tracker/README.md

 Before building the predictive models, the data is preprocessed to handle missing values and convert non-numeric values to numeric using label encoding.
 Missing values are imputed with the mean of each feature.

 ## Model Building and Evaluation
-Three regression models are implemented for prediction: Linear Regression, Random Forest Regressor, and Support Vector Regressor (SVR).
-The data is split into training and testing sets, and each model is trained on the training set.
-The model performance is evaluated using Mean Squared Error (MSE), Root Mean Squared Error (RMSE), and R-squared (R2) scores for both the training and testing sets.
+### Model Building
+Three regression models are implemented to predict mental fitness levels:

+Linear Regression: A simple linear regression model is used as the baseline.

+Random Forest Regressor: A powerful ensemble learning model, RandomForestRegressor, is used to capture complex relationships in the data.

+Support Vector Regressor: Support Vector Regressor (SVR) is used to handle non-linear relationships between features and the target variable.

+Decision Tree Regressor: A Decision Tree Regressor is included as an additional non-gradient boosting model.

+### Model Evaluation
+The models are evaluated on both the training and test datasets using mean squared error (MSE), root mean squared error (RMSE), and R-squared (R2) score.

+### Predictions on New Data
+The trained Random Forest Regressor model is used to make predictions on new data.
+The predictions are stored in a new DataFrame, which includes the year and the corresponding predicted mental fitness level.

 ## Contributing
 Contributions to the Mental Health Fitness Tracker project are welcome.
 Feel free to open issues or submit pull requests for enhancements or bug fixes.